What are Intensive Outpatient Programs?

 Who is eligible for the Intensive Outpatient Program?

-The IOP is designed for individuals who are struggling with problems associated with OCD and Anxiety Disorders, such as Social Anxiety, Specific Phobias, and Selective Mutism.
+The IOP is designed for individuals who are struggling with problems associated with Obsessive Compulsive Disorder and Anxiety Disorders, including as Social Anxiety, Specific Phobias, and Selective Mutism.

 Eligibility is determined after a comprehensive initial assessment with one of our clinical team members.
 The comprehensive assessment includes a structured interview, questionnaires and standardized measures of symptom severity, a functional assessment, and a review of medical records, if applicable.